Bx64/Awesome-Compendia/awesome-blog/CompendiaCommunityFund_Proposal.md

 The CCF has two main purposes:

-- First, is to provide a possibility to those Compendia community members that would like to support the Ecosystem with contributions of BIND tokens for community purposes.
+- First, is to provide a possibility to those Compendia community members that would like to support the Ecosystem with contributions of BIND coins for community purposes.
 Funds will be held in a multi-signature address using the ARK desktop wallet feature.

 - Second, to provide a place for community developers to request funding, for projects to develop tools, software or hardware which helps to improve, support and add value to the ecosystem.